GAIR-NLP/Entropy-ABF/README.md

 To use our code, your [transformers](https://github.com/huggingface/transformers) library should be version 4.31 or higher.

-We replicate the paper summarization test proposed in NTK-Aware scaling's [blog](https://www.reddit.com/r/LocalLLaMA/comments/14lz7j5/ntkaware_scaled_rope_allows_llama_models_to_have/) to serve as a sanity check.
+We adopt the paper summarization test proposed in NTK-Aware scaling's [blog](https://www.reddit.com/r/LocalLLaMA/comments/14lz7j5/ntkaware_scaled_rope_allows_llama_models_to_have/) to serve as a sanity check.

 In short, to load the LLaMA model with our method, you should first import the required packages: